ecwpz91/ecwpz91.github.io/_posts/2017/2017-05-16-main-boot-record-mbr-partitions.markdown

 DEVICE     |
 ---------- | ----------
-/dev/sda   | A hard disk that uses the SCSI driver.
+/dev/sda   | &nbsp;A hard disk that uses the SCSI driver.
-/dev/hda   | The legacy IDE disk device type.
+/dev/hda   | &nbsp;The legacy IDE disk device type.
-/dev/vda   | A disk in a KVM virtual machine that uses the virtio disk driver.
+/dev/vda   | &nbsp;A disk in a KVM virtual machine that uses the virtio disk driver.
 /dev/xvda  | &nbsp;A disk in a Xen virtual machine that uses the Xen virtual disk driver.

 <br/>